keptn/lifecycle-toolkit/docs/content/en/docs/implementing/day-2-operations/_index.md

 If you are using the [automatic app discovery](../integrate#use-keptn-automatic-app-discovery), you do not need to update the `KeptnApp` resource.
+Keptn will take care of that for you.

 After applying the updated manifests, you can monitor the status of the application and related workloads using the following commands: